Your Oklahoma City Dispatch Board Is a Whiteboard and a Group Text. That's Not a Tool, It's a Liability.

 Exactly what you get

 You get internal tools that finally reach the field.
 A dispatcher reassigns a crew and every truck sees it instantly.
 A super approves a ticket from a wellsite and it syncs when signal returns, then flows straight into billing without a re-key.
 The whiteboard and the group text retire.
-Pair these with your field service management software for full crew operations, your custom ERP for the billing backbone, and business intelligence dashboards to see utilization across it all.
+Pair these with your field service management software for full crew operations, your custom ERP for the billing backbone, and business intelligence (BI) dashboards to see utilization across it all.

 How to choose a developer in Oklahoma City